TEEBAMM55/LITA.CLASS-DOCUMENTATION/README.md

   !!!SQL

-  Select wildcard from Table 1
+  Select * FROM Table 1

-  where count = TRUE
+  where CONDITION = TRUE